Nunozumi City

 24” x 36” ink on mylar.

 The 2023 Open City Studio studied architecture, infrastructure, and the configuration of the Japanese city as it is affected by water.
-The final deliverable was a single 24” x 36” drawing which documented a distinctive “water” type and its place within the cultural history and built environment of Tokyo.
+The final deliverable was a single 24” x 36” drawing documenting a distinctive “water” type and its place within the cultural history and built environment of Tokyo.

-Through a detailed study of texture and pattern, the ink hand drawing reimagines the stone walls as a type of “water city,” exploring what a future (or past) landscape might look like made up of only stone and water.
+Through a detailed study of texture and pattern, the ink hand drawing reimagines these fortifications as a type of “water city,” envisioning a landscape where stone and water are the only architectural elements—a meditation on the fluidity of time, tradition, and materiality.